SKrushna/NodeJS/Hands_on_NodeJS/Ch-10/readme.md

 ## How to run all the javascript files?

-Follow the below Steps!
+Follow the below Step!

-1) To run all the files at a time, write command in the linux terminal:
+1) To run all the files at a time, write command in your Linux terminal:
 --> npm start